blakewilson/dotfiles/README.md

 There are a few scripts in here that do different things.
 At some point, it may make sense to combine them into one bootstrap script, but for now they are broken up.

+**NOTE: The terminal app being used must have full disk access and accessibility permissions on MacOS for the bootstrap scripts to work correctly.**

 For a new system, install should occur in the following order:

 0. Clone the repo into `~/dotfiles`: